George Johnston (Royal Marines officer)

 Lieutenant-Colonel George Johnston (19 March 1764 – 5 January 1823) was a Royal Marines officer and colonial administrator who served as the Lieutenant-Governor of New South Wales from 1794 to 1795 and again from 1806 to 1808.
 After serving in the American War of Independence, he served in the East Indies theatre of the French Revolutionary Wars before volunteering to accompany the First Fleet which established the colony of New South Wales in 1788.

-In New South Wales, Johnston served as an adjutant to Governor Arthur Phillip before joining the New South Wales Corps, and played a key role in suppressing the Castle Hill convict rebellion in 1804.
+In New South Wales, Johnston served as an adjutant to Governor Arthur Phillip before joining the New South Wales Corps in September 1792, and played a key role in suppressing the Castle Hill convict rebellion in 1804.
 He led his troops in deposing Governor William Bligh in the Rum Rebellion in 1808, which led to Johnston to being court-martialled and cashiered from the military.
 In his later life, he returned to New South Wales as a private citizen, raising a family in the colony and establishing a successful farm around Annandale in Sydney.

 Early life and military career

-Johnston was born on 19 March 1764 at Annan, Dumfriesshire, Scotland, the son of Captain George Johnston, aide-de-camp to Lord Percy, later the 2nd Duke of Northumberland.
-Percy obtained a commission for the 12-year-old Johnston as second lieutenant of marines on 6 March 1776.
-Johnston went to America with his regiment, and took part in the American War of Independence, serving in New York and Halifax during 1777 and 1778, after which he was promoted to first lieutenant.
-During the campaign, his father was killed.
-The Duke of Northumberland, who had held Johnston's father in high regard, became Johnston's guardian.
+Johnston was born on 19 March 1764 at Annan, Dumfriesshire, Scotland, the son of Marine Lieut David Johnston, who during the American Revolution, was Marine Captain-Lieut and aide-de-camp to Lord Percy, later the 2nd Duke of Northumberland.
+It may have been Percy who obtained a commission for the 12-year-old Johnston as second lieutenant of marines on 6 March 1776.
+Johnston went to America with the 2nd Marine Btn, and took part in the American War of Independence, serving in New York and Halifax during 1777 and 1778, after which he was promoted on 27 April 1778 to first lieutenant in the 91st Plymouth Marines.
+During the campaign, his father was wounded but survived and went on to serve in the Marines with his final record as Major appearing in March 1784.
+The Duke of Northumberland, who had held Johnston's father in high regard, became Johnston's sponsor.

-The young officer subsequently acted as a recruiting officer in the United Kingdom before serving aboard in the East Indies in 1781, and suffering a severe wound in action against the French.
+The young officer subsequently acted as a recruiting officer in 1779 and 1780 in the United Kingdom before serving aboard in the East Indies in 1781, and suffering a severe wound in action against the French.
 Returned to garrison duty in Portsmouth, he volunteered to join the New South Wales Marine Corps, which would accompany the First Fleet to New South Wales.
-He sailed for Australia aboard the convict transport Lady Penrhyn in 1788.
+He sailed for Australia aboard the convict transport Lady Penrhyn in 1787.